Our products

 • Short shelf life: 1-3 days maximum in the refrigerator.

-• Not suitable for traditional salted cod recipes (pil pil, vizcaína, brandada): it lacks the gelatinous texture and concentrated flavor.
+• It is not suitable for traditional salted cod recipes (pil pil, vizcaína, brandade): it lacks the gelatinous texture and concentrated flavor.

 • Irregular availability out of season.

-• May release a lot of water when cooked if not sealed properly.
+• It can release a lot of water when cooked if not seared correctly.

 Salted cod: the centuries-old tradition

-Salted cod is the original product, one that has been in Iberian gastronomy for centuries and revolutionized European eating habits.
+Salted cod is the original product, the one that has been in Iberian cuisine for centuries and revolutionized European eating.
 Before refrigeration, salting was the way to preserve cod caught in the North Atlantic for transport to southern European markets.

 But salting is not just preservation.
 It is a gastronomic transformation: